-There is only one way to whip them into shape…okay, I’m kidding.
-Put down the whip.
-You have to educate them on how to be your ideal customer or client.
+There’s only one way to whip them into shape… educate them on how to be your 5-Star Customer or Client.

 I’ll tell you how I educate my clients and customers, and maybe you can steal a few of my strategies.

-I also tell people on my website, in person, in articles and interviews what my ideal client looks like.
-I know their qualities, what they do and what they’re passionate about.
-They know up front if they are a fit.
+I also tell people on my website, in person, in articles, and in interviews what my ideal client looks like.
+I know their qualities, what they do, and what they’re passionate about.
+They know up front if they’re a fit.

 The most important thing I do is tell them about my philosophy.
 If they don’t buy into it up front, they’ll be resistant and rebellious.
 They have to know about the way I work and my mannerisms.

 People make a lot of assumptions about how you’re supposed to be, and I want to dispel those fast.
 I will bend over backward for my clients and customers, but one thing they should never expect is a long email.
 And I let them know.
 It avoids many hurt feelings.
 I hate typing.
 It’s that simple.